 3. Does the Customer Service Team Meet Their Needs?

-If your customer service goes above and beyond, your customers are more prone to have a great view of your company and product.
-In the end, this means they’ll likely come back as repeat buyers when it is time to make another purchase.
+Your support team plays a huge role when it comes to providing a superior customer experience.
+While you hope no issues arise with an order or communication, they do, and it’s necessary to contact customers.
+If your customer service goes above and beyond, your customers are more prone to have a positive view of your company and product.
+If they do, they’ll likely come back as repeat buyers when it is time to make another purchase.

 4. Does the Manufacturer Offer a Strong Digital Customer Experience?

-These days, it isn’t all about the physical aspect of purchasing an item.
+These days, the physical aspect of purchasing an item isn’t everything.
 Today’s consumers and business-to-business clients want a digital experience, too.
-So, how do you provide this?
+How best do you provide this?

 5. Does the Item Offer More Than the Competition?